learn-anything/programming-languages/readme.md

 - [Eta](https://github.com/typelead/eta) - Dialect of Haskell on the JVM.
 - [Sixteen](https://github.com/ollef/sixten) - Experimental functional language where all data is unboxed by default.
 Functional programming with fewer indirections.
 - [TiML](http://adam.chlipala.net/papers/TimlOOPSLA17/) - Functional Language for Practical Complexity Analysis with Invariants.
+- [Eff](http://www.eff-lang.org/) - Functional language with handlers of not only exceptions, but also of other computational effects such as state or I/O.

 ## Lisp
 - [PicoLisp](https://picolisp.com/wiki/) - Simple and lightweight and encourages clean, concise code.